 The added context of how they contribute to it may improve their performance.
 It may even serve to instill a sense of pride in them regarding their work and the organization itself and help them realize that they are a part of something bigger than they thought.
 It may add more meaning to their work.

 To succeed in business, it’s not enough to hire the right talent, it’s also essential for organizations to understand what their employees need to replace in their jobs.
 They shouldn’t only recruit the seemingly right talent and hope for the best.
-Instead, organizations must proactively take steps to optimize the skills, knowledge, abilities, and the commitment of their workforce to unleash their real potential and even raise it.
+Instead, organizations must proactively take steps to optimize the skills, knowledge, abilities, and the commitment of their workforce to unlock employee potential and even raise it.

 Hitendra Rathore is a Software Analyst at SoftwareSuggest.
 He has spent the majority of his career in SaaS industry gaining experiences in areas such as ERP Software and Payroll software analysis.
 Outside of the office Hitendra enjoys spending time with his family and listening to music.